MystenLabs/sui/doc/src/learn/sui-compared.md

 Sui further expands this approach to more involved transactions that may explicitly depend on multiple elements under their sender's control, using an [object model](../build/objects.md) and leveraging [Move](../build/move/index.md)'s strong ownership model.
 By requiring that dependencies be explicit, Sui applies a "multi-lane" approach to transaction validation, making sure those independent transaction flows can progress without impediment from the others.

-This doesn't mean that Sui as a platform never orders transactions with respect to each other, or that it allows owners to only affect their owned microcosm of objects.
-Sui will also process transactions that have an effect on some shared state, in a rigorous, consensus-ordered manner.
+This doesn't mean that Sui as a platform never orders transactions with respect to each other, or that it allows owners to affect only their owned microcosm of objects.
+Sui also processes transactions that have an effect on some shared state in a rigorous, consensus-ordered manner.
 They're just not the default use case.
+See the [State-of-the-art consensus](#state-of-the-art-consensus) section for details on the [Narwhal and Tusk consensus engine](architecture/consensus.md).

 ## A collaborative approach to transaction submission